mvolkmann/nim-claude/README.md

 tests pilesWithOne contains two return statements.
 Replace this with a single return statement that uses the ternary operator to get the value of the count property being returned."

+"If the computer wins, display a large sad face emoji.
+If the human wins, fire a confetti cannon."

+"Your confetti implementation wasn't great.
+Use an existing library for that instead of implementing it yourself."